Up to 60% off sofas & mattresses — limited‑time deals.

 Which model is easiest to live with if you have pets?

-Marenco is the lowest-stress option because it’s listed as pet-friendly with removable, washable covers and stain-resistant upholstery.
+Marenco is the lowest-stress option because it combines removable, washable covers with stain-resistant, pet-friendly upholstery.

 Which one felt best for couples who constantly reposition?